-This course consists of walking tours which explore different historical periods of the city of Jerusalem: the period of the First Beit HaMikdash, the Second Beit HaMikdash, the Middle Ages, the Modern Era, the expansion of Jerusalem outside of the Old City, and the battles in 1948 and 1967.
-In addition, we study secondary sources and tell stories and folklore of the various sites.
-We use the tours as a springboard, not only for the study of Jerusalem, but to learn about famous personalities and events.
+This course consists of walking tours which explore different historical periods of the city of Jerusalem including: the period of the First and Second Beit HaMikdash, the Roman period, the early Muslim conquests, the Crusaders, the Ottoman Empire, the British Mandate and the Modern State of Israel.
+We will look at primary and secondary sources and tell stories and folklore of the various sites.
+Jerusalem is full of layers and during our travels we will uncover the layers of the city and ourselves.